themesberg/flowbite/content/components/modal.md

     </div>
 </div>
 {{< /example >}}

-## Sizes
+## Sizing

-In order to create a modal with Tailwind CSS you only have to add `data-modal-toggle="modalId"` data attribute where `modalId` is the id of the modal that you are targeting.
+You can use four different modal sizing options starting from small to extra large, but keep in mind that the width of these modals will remain the same when browsing on smaller devices.

 {{< example  >}}
 <div class="block md:flex  space-y-4 md:space-y-0 md:space-x-4">